wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 We searched and tried multiple formatters, but none of them worked as per our requirements.
 We found [dockfmt](https://github.com/jessfraz/dockfmt) was close to our requirements but it also has some issues like it removes all the comments from dockerfile.
 So, we are yet to find a better format.

-### Reusable docker base images
+### Reusable Docker base images

 It's very common that a lot of services need the same OS, tools, libraries, etc like all the node services may need Debian stretch OS with node.js and yarn installed of a particular version.
-So, instead of adding them in all such docker files, we can create some reusable, pluggable docker base images.
+So, instead of adding them in all such Docker files, we can create some reusable, pluggable Docker base images.

 Below is the example of a Node.js service which requires:
   - Debian stretch OS